 Being too keen to please and tying myself in knots as a consequence.
-I learned to strike a balance between being frank and realistic on the one hand and a back-covering harbinger of gloom on the other.
+I learned to strike a balance between being frank and realistic on the one hand and a back-covering harbinger of gloom on

 Tell us two truths and one lie about yourself (in any order).